 Anti-gay Lawyer Defending Virginia Marriage Ban Makes Homophobic Case Against Equality

-April 3, 2014 by Fred Sainz, Vice President, Communications & Marketing
+Post submitted by Fred Sainz, former HRC Vice President, Communications & Marketing

 Last week Byron Babione of the Alliance Defending Freedom – an anti-gay legal group representing Prince William County Clerk of Court Michele McQuigg – filed a brief with the U.S. Court of Appeals for the Fourth Circuit in support of Virginia’s constitutional amendment banning marriage equality.
 McQuigg was permitted by the district court to intervene in defense of the state’s ban on marriage in Bostic v.
 Rainey.